-Detailed History of Sagrada Familia | Timeline, Events & More
+Detailed history of Sagrada Familia: Timeline, events & more

 The Basilica de la Sagrada Familia, a beacon of architectural innovation and spiritual devotion, stands majestically in Barcelona.
 This Roman Catholic minor basilica, while still under construction, captures the hearts of millions with its intricate designs and historical depth.
 Its story begins in the late 19th century and unfolds over the decades, marked by visionary architects and significant milestones.

-Main milestones | A detailed timeline
+A detailed timeline of main milestones

 Sagrada Familia museum interior with architectural model display.